Skip to content

 Summary

-Add a compact inline speed chart for transfers, visually similar in density and placement to the existing parts/progress bar UI.
+Add compact transfer minicharts plus aggregate transfer-progress metrics, visually similar in density to the existing parts/progress bar UI.

 Intended Shape